Sangmoo/Sangmoo/README.md

 ## Hi there 👋

-I'm Sangmoo, 30 years old & majoring in Computer Science.
+I'm Sangmoo, majoring in Computer Science.

-- 🔭 I’m currently working on DaeHyun (Data processing room)
+- 🔭 I’m currently working on Tribons (Online Platform Team)
-- 🌱 I’m currently learning React

 **Languages and Tools:**